-If you break down in a city where traffic is slow moving, you can generally just pull into a car parking space or onto a side road.
+If you break down in a city where traffic is slow-moving, you can generally just pull into a car parking space or onto a side road.
 Somewhere you won’t be in the way of oncoming traffic and are in close distance of being able to find help.
-If possible even get the car to a garage!
-But if you break down on a country road where there’s no houses around for miles, or a motorway – what do you do then?
+If possible, try to get get the car to a garage!
+But if you break down on a country road where there are no houses around for miles or a motorway – what do you do then?

 What to do if your car breaks down on the motorway

 - Find the safest place to pull over such as a garage or service station.
-If neither of these are close, then use the hard shoulder.
-Note: You should only ever use the hard shoulder in an emergency, never to stretch your legs, sleep or make a phone call)
+If neither of these is close, then use the hard shoulder.
+Note: You should only ever use the hard shoulder in an emergency, not to stretch your legs, sleep or make a call)

-- Make sure you are as far over to the left of the hard shoulder as possible, pull up your hand brake, switch on your hazard lights and turn your steering wheel so the wheels are pointing to the left.
-If it’s dark, raining or foggy, put your sidelights on too.
+- Make sure you’re as far over to the left of the hard shoulder as possible, pull up your hand brake, put your hazard lights on and turn your steering wheel so the wheels are pointing to the left.
+If it’s dark, raining, or foggy, put your sidelights on too.

 - Get all passengers out of the car and exit through the passenger door.
-Stand behind the crash barrier if there is one, or move up onto the verge.
+Stand behind the crash barrier or move up onto the verge.

-- DO NOT attempt to display your warning triangle.
-It’s not worth the risk on the motorway with all the fast moving traffic.
+- DON’T attempt to display your warning triangle.
+It’s not worth the risk on the motorway with all the fast-moving traffic.

-- Call your breakdown provider or the emergency services on your mobile.
-If you do not have a mobile phone, follow the signs and walk to the nearest emergency phone point on your side of the carriageway.
+- Call your car breakdown provider or the emergency services on your mobile.
+If you don’t have a phone, follow the signs and walk to the nearest emergency phone point on your side of the dual carriageway.
 The call will go directly through to the Highways Agency (HA) or the Police.
-They will be able to pinpoint your location and connect you through to your breakdown provider or a recovery service.
+They will be able to pinpoint your location and call your breakdown provider or a recovery service.
 (If you are a lone female or vulnerable individual, the HA or Police will ensure you are given priority so will be there as soon as possible).

 - Return to your vehicle and wait for assistance to arrive.

-If you do not have breakdown cover you can contact any breakdown or tow company such as the RAC or AA even if you aren’t a member.
-Just beware that single call outs to have your car towed can cost as much as £250!
-We’d recommend that you arrange breakdown insurance at the same time arrange your insurance – to give you peace of mind before you set off.
+If you don’t have breakdown cover you can contact any breakdown service or tow company such as the RAC or AA even if you aren’t a member.
+Just beware that call-outs to have your car towed can cost as much as £250!
+We recommend that you arrange breakdown cover at the same time you arrange your insurance – giving you peace of mind before you set off.

-Never ever try and attempt to fix or repair your vehicle on the motorway.
-You should always wait for your breakdown provider to arrive.
+Don’t try to fix your vehicle on the motorway.
+You should always wait for help to arrive.

 What to do if your car breaks down on a Smart motorway

-Smart motorways are potentially even more dangerous as these can sometimes involve the hard shoulder being used as another lane for traffic.
-If you see a warning light appear on your dashboard or feel like the car isn’t driving right you should exit a smart motorway at the next exit.
-If this isn’t an option - here’s what you need to do:
+Smart motorways are potentially more dangerous as these can sometimes involve the hard shoulder being used as another lane.
+If you see a warning light appear on your dashboard or feel like the car isn’t right you should leave a smart motorway at the next exit.
+If it’s not an option - here’s what you need to do:

-- Pull over into an ERA (Emergency Refuge Area) and use the SOS telephone to contact the Regional Control Centre.
+- Pull over into an ERA (Emergency Refuge Area) and use the SOS phone to contact the Regional Control Centre.

-- If this is still not possible, and your car comes to a stop in the far left traffic lane – switch your hazard lights on - if it’s dark, raining or foggy, put your sidelights on too.
+- If this is still not possible, and your car comes to a stop in the left-hand lane – switch your hazard lights on - if it’s dark, raining or foggy, put your sidelights on too.

-- Immediately exit the vehicle through the passenger’s side, but only if safe to do so, and wait behind the crash barrier.
+- Exit the vehicle through the passenger’s side, but only if safe to, and wait behind the crash barrier.

-- If you have broken down in one of the middle lanes, again switch on your hazard lights, keep your seatbelt on, call the Police immediately and wait for assistance to arrive.
+- If you have broken down in one of the middle lanes, switch on your hazard lights, keep your seatbelt on, call the Police and wait for assistance to arrive.

-Smart motorways are controlled, and also have CCTV in operation, so if you do find yourself stuck in any of the traffic lines, the Regional Control Centre should see this and switch the lane sign to a red “X”.
-These are displayed when an accident or obstruction has taken place or a slow moving vehicle is merging onto the motorway.
+Smart motorways are controlled, and also have CCTV, so if you find yourself stuck in any of the traffic lines, the Regional Control Centre should see this and switch the lane sign to a red “X”.
+These are displayed when an accident or obstruction has taken place, or a slow moving vehicle is merging onto the motorway.